Permutation Argument

 An example of a subset Permutation Argument can be found between the U32 Table and the Processor Table.

 This depends on the length of the lists and as well as the field size.
 For Triton VM, .
-The polynomials and are evaluated over the extension field with elements.
+The polynomials and are evaluated over the auxiliary field with elements.
 The false positive rate is therefore .